smasiek/Juice-taposting/README.md

     As a result i received 148 stations that was not found.
 I can omit them because they are so small that probability of looking for them is very low.
 Also i will add an option to *add custom* station in the future

+22. Redesigning of YourStationList rows and MarkerInfoWindow
+23. Create markers on the map using lat lng from database
+    + Problems:
+        + While making table with lat lng Geocoder made some mistakes and some stations are misplaced
+    + Solutions:
+        + ??